ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Land the vehicle at the current or a specified location.

-If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is not set (default),the vehicle will land at its current location or proceed at current altitude to the lat/lon coordinates provided (if non-zero) and land.
+If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is not set (default),the vehicle will land at its current location or proceed at the current altitude to the lat/lon coordinates provided (if non-zero) and land.
 The ALT parameter is used to determine final landing phase initiation rather than :ref:`Q_LAND_FINAL_ALT<Q_LAND_FINAL_ALT>`.
 This is the mission equivalent of the :ref:`QLAND flight mode <plane:qland-mode>`.

 If the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 is set (Use a fixed wind spiral approach), the it will fly in plane mode to the lat/lon coordinates provided (if non-zero), climbing or descending to the altitude set in the NAV_VTOL_LAND waypoint.
 When it reaches within :ref:`Q_FW_LND_APR_RAD<Q_FW_LND_APR_RAD>` of the landing location, it will perform a LOITER_TO_ALT to finish the climb or descent to that ALT set in the waypoint, then, turning into the wind, transition to VTOL mode and proceed to the landing location and land.

 The motors will disarm on their own once landed

 .. note:: param1 of the command acts just like :ref:`Q_OPTIONS<Q_OPTIONS>` bit 4 above, if that option bit is not set.
-This allows using different approaches for different VTOL_LAND commands within the same mission.
+This allows the use of different approaches for different VTOL_LAND commands within the same mission.

 **Command parameters**